"This is a spectacular historic remodel. The attention to detail and craftsmanship make this remodel stand above the rest. Great work."

 Challenge: Renovations in the 1970–80s were not true to the historic character of the house and the new owners wanted to restore it to its Craftsman-style roots.
 They wanted to update the kitchen and add living space, but couldn’t increase the house’s footprint.

 Solution: The home’s kitchen was completely re-oriented for an efficient use of space; on the first floor, the breakfast nook and half of the porch was repurposed, creating the kitchen and mudroom.
 A hallway was formed along the side of the house, stretching the length of the new kitchen.
-Upstairs, a sleeping porch became the new master bathroom and closet space.
+Upstairs, a sleeping porch became the new primary bathroom and closet space.

 Opportunity: Under the old porch was a crawl space that provided the only access to the plumbing and heating lines for the kitchen.
 The only entry was from the outside, so the homeowners couldn’t close and insulate the crawl space.
 Renovating the kitchen (and basement) allowed them to close the foundation and create access from within the basement.